Ffernfael ab Idwal

-His name seems to mean "strong ankles".
-His father was Idwal or Ithel ap Morgan, king of Glywyssing, Gwent, and Ergyng.
-His father may have divided the kingdom among his sons, with Rhys receiving Glywyssing and Ffernfael, much of Gwent.
-(Ergyng was apparently lost to Saxon Hwicce around this time.)
+Ffernfael's father Idwal ap Morgan seems to have inherited his father Morgan's realm including lands in Gower, Glamorgan, and Gwent, and probably sovereignty of most of the region between the River Loughor and the River Wye as a whole.
+It is thought that he then divided it among his many sons: Ffernfael in much of Gwent and Rhys, Rhodri, and Meurig in parts of Glywysing.
+Ergyng (now in western Herefordshire in England) was apparently lost to the Saxon kingdom of Hwicce around this time.
 Alternatively, Ffernfael's brothers Rhodri and Rhys and his nephew Brochfael may have inherited in turn, but lost Gwent to Ffernfael for a time.
-His queen was Ceingaer.

 Ffernfael's death is recorded by the undated Annals of Wales.
 Phillimore's reconstruction places the entry in the year 775.